DevZen-net/devzen-tools/packages/logzen/readme.md

 - Very simple to use [API](#md:13-logzen-api-overview) with unique & powerful features easy at hand.

-- Unique context-aware [Cascading Options](#md:6---cascading-options-instanceconstructor-options-logpathoptions-and-defaultoptions) system.
+- Unique path-aware [Cascading Options](#md:6---cascading-options-instanceconstructor-options-logpathoptions-and-defaultoptions) system.
 It's aware where the logger lives (& logs) and what options apply to it (at boot or on the fly).

 - Pretty prints nested objects & arrays and all other printables in varying ways, colorful & nested but most importantly ready to be used in different contexts (eg strict JSON with "double quotes" or PoJSo or respecting/ignoring object's `toString()`) method etc, having solved circular refs etc. Print options are fully configurable (eg nested depth, length, colors etc) with options mostly compatible to node `util.inspect()`.
 Never see printouts like: `{ 'someObject': [Object] }` or non-copy-paste-ables like `Animal {kind: 'Lion', name: 'Shiba', friends: ['Nala', length: 1]}` but instead:  ![pretty-printing](./src/docs/media/pretty-printing.png "pretty-printing")